 Music can be a soothing way to start the day.
 Try playing it as soon as you start your mornings.
 Dance your heart out to your favorite tunes!

 You can also apply SQUILT (Super Quiet UnInterupted Listening Time) to study music.
 It’s an excellent learning method about composers of select musical scores instrumentation, rhythm, mood, tempo, and dynamics.
+But even if you master the basics of music, mind you, here are four things you may not know about music and arts education.

 2. Play with Language